safespring/docs/content/backup/quickstart-guide.md

 key you need to enter once.
 These two options are mutually exclusive.
 There is a None option that sets no client options from server-side.

+The Domain decides the retention time of your backups.
+For example, if you choose 60DAYS, then previously backed-up files will remain on the backup server for 60 days.
+STANDARD sets the retention time to 180 days.

 ![Consumption Unit New Node](images/baas-portal-consumption-unit-node.png)

 We are recommending that you let "Data-source" be empty to let us randomize the nodename.